 Position your camera on the eyeline level

 The height of the camera relative to the subject’s eyes plays an extremely important part in determining how they will look in the final image.
-Even slight changes of this aspect can make a great difference.
+Even slight changes in this aspect can make a great difference.
 The most neutral place to be is at the same level.

 When dealing with a subject who is much taller than you then you should think of asking them to sit down or find something to stand on it, so you can be on the same level as their eye level.

 Use Aperture Priority Mode

 Set your camera to “aperture priority” mode, it will easily let you control the depth of field, which is how much or how little you want to be in focus in your photo.
 When photographing people, the depth of field is the first thing you should notice before pushing the shutter, deciding how much and what do you want in or out of focus.

 Use a Longer Lens